 At that time, Dan Shipp, President of the International Safety Equipment Association (ISEA), said, “The guiding principle of the course is that the people who sell safety equipment can be better resources to their customers if they have some idea of what kind of issues the customer faces every day.
 The goal is to make them valued partners, not order-takers.”

-He noted then that demand for the course was higher than ever, and that the association was committed to continuing its efforts to expand training and professional development opportunities.
+He noted then that demand for the course was higher than ever, and that the association was committed to continuing its efforts to expand training, understanting how natural weight loss pills work and professional development opportunities.

 His words still ring true today.